bkcapretta/budget_manipulator/README.md

 By: Bianca Capretta

 # Purpose
-I created an interface on Google Spreadsheets to handle a lab's budget and coded its implementation using Google Apps' script editor tool.
-This implementation allows a user to manipulate the data (the budget, percent effort allocated per month, money allocated per month, money allocated semi-monthly, etc) in one cell and immediately update the data in the rest of the cells.
+I created an interface on Google Spreadsheets to handle a multi-faceted budget and coded its implementation using Google Apps' script editor.
+This implementation allows a user to manipulate the data (the budget, percent effort allocated per month, money allocated per month, money allocated semi-monthly, etc) in one cell and have it immediately update the data in the rest of the spreadsheet.

-A specific office on Tufts University's campus with many grants per summer asked me to put together this tool to make their lives a bit easier (because doing this task on paper wasn't the most efficient method).
+A specific office on Tufts University's campus with many grants each summer asked me to put together this tool to make their lives a bit easier (because doing this task on paper wasn't the most efficient method).